Abdusshh/US-Elections-2024/README.md

-# US Elections FastAPI Project
+# 2024 US Elections Sentiment Analysis Using Reddit Posts with QStash and Upstash Redis

 ## Overview